 While baby boomers probably remember their first few days in the workforce, they are steadily working their way towards retirement.
 And it’s coming quickly!
 However, many baby boomers are a part of a smaller subset of their generation who do not really know how to prepare for retirement, or how to take advantage of that preparation.
 This article does not aim to be the definitive resource on retirement, but it does address several mistakes that baby boomers make that limit the amount of resources at their disposal when they enter retirement.
-So, here are a few tips and tricks according to a top financial advisor in NJ on how to avoid those missteps and better educate this generation on how to retire right.
+So, here are a few tips and tricks according to a top top NJ financial advisor on how to avoid those missteps and better educate this generation on how to retire right.

 One of the best things about retirements are the financial benefits.
 However, there is a best practice method of taking advantage of those benefits so they can continue accumulating over time, or such that they do not decrease as quickly.
 The first way to accomplish this is to refrain from collecting Social Security checks immediately when they become available at the age of 62.
 Rather, hold off on applying for those benefits until age 65, or until age 70, for those who are in good health.
 This way, the checks will be much larger and baby boomers will get more of their contribution back.
 Starting Social Security at age 70 means that over time baby boomers will get back 100% of their contribution, on average, rather than 75% or less, if they were to start at ages 65 or 62, respectively.